peterbarnett03/influxdb3_plugins/influxdata/state_change/README.md

 ## Features
 - **Scheduler Plugin**: Periodically queries a measurement within a time window, counts field value changes for unique tag combinations, and sends notifications if thresholds are exceeded.
 - **Data Write Plugin**: Triggers on data writes, monitors field thresholds (count or duration-based), and suppresses notifications for unstable data states.
+- **Args Overriding**: Allows overriding arguments for scheduled and data write types via TOML file (env var `PLUGIN_DIR` and `config_file_path` parameter should be set, all parameters and their values should be the same as in `--trigger-arguments`, override args parameter in handler function).
 - **Multi-Channel Notifications**: Supports Slack, Discord, HTTP, SMS, and WhatsApp via the Notification Sender Plugin.
 - **Customizable Messages**: Notification templates support dynamic variables (e.g., `$table`, `$field`, `$changes`, `$tags`).
 - **Retry Logic**: Retries failed notifications with randomized backoff.